joycse06/jORM/README.md

 and many more things.

-It's not anything complete and I will be coming back to it ocassionally to apply new things I learn to this project to make it a more usable one.
+It's not anything complete and I will be coming back to it ocassionally to apply new things I learn to make it a more usable one.